Canine Chronic Ear Infections: Phoenix’s Story

 Around eight o’clock the following morning, we put all the dogs into the truck and had Phoenix lie on a blanket between us in the backseat while Dad drove.

-It was a tense ride, but we knew that we had to do what was right for Phoenix and that if Dr. B said there was nothing we could do, then we had to let him go, it wasn’t fair to ask him to live this way.
+It was a tense ride, but we knew that we had to do what was suitable for Phoenix and that if Dr. B said there was nothing we could do, we had to let him go.
+It wasn’t fair to ask him to live this way.
 Well, after a brief stop at his puppy raiser’s house for a “final” goodbye (we wanted them to be prepared), we arrived at Dr. B’s office and carried him in.

-After a brief examination, Dr. B looked up and before I could say anything, told us it wasn’t as bad as it looked.
+After a brief examination, Dr. B looked up and told us it wasn’t as bad as it looked before I could say anything.

 Phoenix was diagnosed with Idiopathic Vestibular Disease.

 She explained that there wasn’t really any treatment and that it would just take time and patience for him to recover almost fully.
-She then looked him over a little more thoroughly before giving him a homeopathic remedy and instructing us to begin making his kibble into a mushy consistency and adding some canned food for palatability.
+She then looked him over a little more thoroughly before giving him a homeopathic remedy.
+Next, she instructed us to make his kibble into a mushy consistency and add canned food for palatability.

-It was at this point that she suggested we begin looking into a homemade or raw diet.
+At this point, she suggested we begin looking into a homemade or raw diet.

-She was convinced it would help alleviate some of the ongoing ear issues and because she was concerned that he may aspirate on the kibble when vacuuming up his meals.
+She was convinced it would help alleviate some of the ongoing ear issues because she was concerned that he might aspirate on the kibble when vacuuming up his meals.

 Within a few hours of getting his first dose of the homeopathic remedy, Phoenix became more alert and able to hold his head a little steadier.

-After about seventy-two hours, he was able to somewhat weight bare and continued to improve steadily from there.
-He was pretty much back to himself by Christmas and even joined us on a 3km walk we took Christmas Day.
+After about seventy-two hours, he was somewhat weight bare and continued to improve steadily from there.
+He was pretty much back to himself by Christmas and even joined us on a 3km walk we took on Christmas Day.

-I think the most amazing part of this whole experience though, was to watch Phoenix’s high level of determination to get better and the fact he never once had an accident but instead made sure we knew he had to go out and waited to be set down on the grass.
+I think the most amazing part of this whole experience, though, was to watch Phoenix’s high level of determination to get better and the fact he never once had an accident but instead made sure we knew he had to go out and wait to be set down on the grass.

 Since then, we’ve started Phoenix on a raw diet and a semi-regular homeopathic regiment for his ears.

 Then, around the end of March, we noticed his energy level decreasing and his ears backtracking, so we asked Dr. B for a phone consult.
-She instructed us to give him another dose of the remedy and then let her know what happened after two weeks time.
+She instructed us to give him another dose of the remedy and then let her know what happened after two weeks.